Rafah offensive: 1 February to 28 February

 A Palestinian child was killed in Rafah due to IDF gunfire in the Al-Awda area of Rafah on 1 February, while another Palestinian was killed in the Shouka area to the east of Rafah.
 A Palestinian was killed in the Badr area of Rafah on 7 February.
 On 12 February, a Palestinian was killed and another injured due to an Israeli drone strike east of Rafah.
 The IDF meanwhile stated that the IAF struck a UAV which had crossed into Israel and two militants who collected it in Rafah.

-Three Palestinian police officers were killed on 16 February by an Israeli airstike, with the Hamas Interior Ministry stating that they were securing the entry of trucks carrying humanitarian aid into the Gaza Strip.
+Three Palestinian police officers were killed on 16 February by an Israeli airstike, with the Gaza Interior Ministry stating that they were securing the entry of trucks carrying humanitarian aid into the Gaza Strip.
 The IDF however claimed that it had struck the three officers because they were moving towards nearby IDF troops.

 A Palestinian was killed and four others injured on 23 February after Israeli tanks stationed near the Rafah border crossing opened fire on a civilian vehicle carrying aid.
 A rocket fired towards Israel from Rafah fell inside the Gaza Strip on 24 February according to the IDF, following which it struck the site from where the rocket was launched and another rocket launch site in Rafah.